 Last but not least — in addition to the endless picnic spots and viewpoints — make sure to pop by the free-to-enter Dossin Great Lakes Museum, an impressive maritime exhibition that commemorates the history and geography of the Great Lakes.

-12 – Stop into the Ford House
+11 – Stop at the Ford House

 A historical gem dating back to 1927, the 60-room lakeside Ford House earns its stripes as a National Historic Landmark for both its iconic architecture and unique history as the former home of one-time Ford Motor Company President, Edsel Ford (son on Henry, of course).